-Press the Option key and select the Scissors tool from the WildTools palette.
+□ Press the Option key and select the Scissors tool from the WildTools palette.
 The following dialog will appear:

-- ☐ Select the hidden break option if you want to replace the cut-out portion with a dashed line of the Hidden Line style; however, if the object being cut already has a dashed line, then the section is replaced with an object of the Normal style.
-In other words, if the line is solid, it is replaced with a dashed line, and if the line is dashed, it is replaced with a solid line. - ☐ The Change Pen Color only applies if the hidden break option is selected.
+- □ Select the 'clean break' option if you want to cut a portion out of an object. - □ Select the hidden break option if you want to replace the cut-out portion with a dashed line of the Hidden Line style; however, if the object being cut already has a dashed line, then the section is replaced with an object of the Normal style.
+In other words, if the line is solid, it is replaced with a dashed line, and if the line is dashed, it is replaced with a solid line. - □ The Change Pen Color only applies if the hidden break option is selected.
 If Change Pen Color is selected, the new pen color of the new dashed line is changed to match that of the Hidden Line style or Normal style, as appropriate.